An Exegetical Commentary

 Blaine Robison, M.A.

-Published 26 March 2011; Revised 9 January 2016
+Published 26 March 2011; Revised 6 May 2020

-Scripture: The Scripture text of Revelation used below is prepared by Blaine Robison with consideration given to the American Standard Version (which is in the public domain) and the Nestle-Aland Greek New Testament.
+Scripture: The Scripture text of Revelation used below is prepared by Blaine Robison based on the Nestle-Aland Greek New Testament.
 The essentially literal translation seeks to reflect the Jewish character of the author and writing.
 See my web article The Jewish New Testament.
 Other Bible versions are also quoted.
 Click here for Abbreviations of Bible Versions.
 Most versions can be accessed on the Internet.
 Messianic Jewish versions are CJB, DHE, GNC, HNV, MW, OJB, & TLV.

 Sources: Bibliographic data for sources cited may be found at the end of the chapter commentary.
 Works without page numbers are cited ad loc.
 The Septuagint (LXX) is the Jewish translation of the Hebrew Scriptures into Greek, which was in use by Jews by the mid-2nd century BC.
 The LXX with English translation may be found here.
 Unless otherwise indicated references to the Talmud are from the Soncino Babylonian Talmud (1948); available online at Halakhah.com.
 Click here for Talmud Abbreviations.
 Works by early church fathers may be found at Christian Classics Ethereal Library.